 Given the network of cardiac clinical care provided by Carle Foundation Hospital facilities throughout central Illinois through outreach rural facilities, the fellowship aims to involve fellows in cardiac care of patients in these areas and improve their understanding of the challenges faced by these patient populations in accessing and utilizing needed cardiac care.
 The program aims to produce physicians who have an understanding of disparities in health care in rural and outreach areas and endeavor to identify and address these disparities so as to improve outcomes in patients in these communities.
 At least 50% of our graduates will graduate with either a scholarly or QI project that addresses disparities in health care in these communities, serving in clinic that cares for such patients, or participating in sessions that focus on rural health care disparities.

 The fellowship program aims to train not only excellent clinical cardiologists, but also foster and encourage interest in research, especially translational research, using the resources already available at the Carle Illinois College of Medicine in partnership with the University of Illinois Urbana-Champaign.
-We aim to train Cardiologists who demonstrate scholastic excellence, life-long learning, inquiry, and dissemination of new scientific knowledge.
-Our goal is for >50% of our graduates to have at least one research project in association with Carle Illinois College of Medicine and/or University of Illinois Urbana-Champaign and a scholarly publication in a peer reviewed journal (excludes case reports) prior to graduation.
+We aim to train cardiologists who demonstrate scholastic excellence, life-long learning, inquiry and dissemination of new scientific knowledge.
+Our goal is for more than half of our graduates to have at least one research project in association with Carle Illinois College of Medicine and/or University of Illinois Urbana-Champaign and a scholarly publication in a peer reviewed journal (excludes case reports) prior to graduation.

 The fellowship aims to provide guidance and opportunities to our fellows to pursue their passion in the field of cardiology.
-Given the opportunities available in primary and outreach cardiology, and the advanced tertiary care provided at the Carle Foundation Hospital in the fields of advanced cardiac imaging, Interventional cardiology, structural interventional cardiology, electrophysiology, advanced heart failure services, research in collaboration with Carle Illinois College of Medicine, our fellowship program is well positioned to provide these training opportunities to our fellows.
+Given the opportunities available in primary and outreach cardiology, and the advanced tertiary care provided at Carle Foundation Hospital in the fields of advanced cardiac imaging, interventional cardiology, structural interventional cardiology, electrophysiology, advanced heart failure services and research in collaboration with Carle Illinois College of Medicine, our fellowship program is well positioned to provide these training opportunities to our fellows.

-Our aim is to create a workforce of regional Cardiologists and Cardiac Subspecialists that will serve in Central and Southern Illinois and other underserved areas in the Midwest.
-We aim to recruit and retain at least 25% of our graduating fellows to practice here and serve the institutional goal of creating a workforce that serves local underserved areas.
+Our aim is to create a workforce of regional cardiologists and cardiac subspecialists that will serve in central and southern Illinois and other underserved areas in the Midwest.
+We aim to recruit and retain at least a quarter of our graduating fellows to practice here and serve the institutional goal of creating a workforce that serves local underserved areas.

-The Carle Foundation Hospital Cardiology Fellowship training program is dedicated to achieving excellence in patient care, and distinction in scholarship and education.
-An emphasis is placed on learning by doing.
+Our program is dedicated to achieving excellence in patient care, and distinction in scholarship and education.
+We place an emphasis on learning by doing.
 Fellows are constantly challenged to solve problems while being supported by Carle physicians and care teams.

 Each year has 13 blocks; each block is a four week duration.